 The School of Communication also offers dual-level courses, numbered 590 with a letter designation (e.g. 590A, 590B).
 These are variable topic courses which are considered part of our regular curriculum offerings rather than requests for directed of independent study.

 When is directed study appropriate/not appropriate?

 COM 590 is appropriate when a faculty member and a graduate student wish to pursue topics not included in the regular offering of the school.
 Examples would be studies of in-depth topics or methods central to thesis writing, dissertation writing, or other research, pedagogical, or creative outlets.

 COM 590 is appropriate in another special, but extremely rare, case that occurs when staffing problems necessitate that COM 590 replace a required course.
-When a student has registered for a course included on the plan of study; the course is listed but is cancelled; no equivalent courses are offered; and the faculty member of the originally listed course agrees to supervise a directed study for the affected student, a "590" may be requested.
+When a student has registered for a course included on the plan of study; the course is listed but is canceled; no equivalent courses are offered, and the faculty member of the originally listed course agrees to supervise a directed study for the affected student, a "590" may be requested.

 COM 590 is NOT the appropriate option when:

 A regularly offered course in Communication or another department/school, identical to or similar to the proposed directed study, is available.
 The presumption is that the classroom experience is an important resource.
 Courses are considered to be offered "regularly" if they are not available at least once every four semesters, excluding summer sessions.